xabbu42/Master/arbeit.md

 well as the new axioms (Axc) and (Axt).
 We will in our variant of G3lp use the same rules to build up proof terms, but replace the axioms with rules $(⊃ :)_c$ and $(⊃ :)_t$ to keep the prehistoric relations of the proof intact.
-As there is a proof for $⊃ A$ for any axiom A and also for $A ⊃ A$ for any formula A, this two rules are equivalent to the two axioms and invertible.
+As there is a proof for $⊃ A$ for any axiom $A$ and also for $A ⊃ A$ for any formula $A$, this two rules are equivalent to the two axioms and invertible.

 As we already did with G3s, we will use the full system with all